chrischae2020/chrischae2020/README.md

 Hi there!
 I am a result driven person interested in using Big Data to come up with long-term solutions and insights.
-Looking for roles in data analysis, proficient in Python, SQL, Java.
+Proficient in Python, SQL, R

 <!--
 **chrischae2020/chrischae2020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.